cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 * Amount of payment as float

 Now, those of you with experience doing analysis are now cringing at my use of a float for money.
+Spark has support for a "decimal" type, which is backed by Java's BigDecimal.
+Unfortunately, I had some trouble getting the decimal type to work in the python bindings.
+It complained:

+    java.lang.ClassCastException: java.math.BigDecimal cannot be cast to
+scala.math.BigDecimal
+     scala.math.Numeric$BigDecimalIsFractional$.plus(Numeric.scala:182)
+     org.apache.spark.sql.catalyst.expressions.Add$$anonfun$eval$2.apply(arithmetic.scala:58)
+     org.apache.spark.sql.catalyst.expressions.Add$$anonfun$eval$2.apply(arithmetic.scala:58)
+     org.apache.spark.sql.catalyst.expressions.Expression.n2(Expression.scala:114)
+     org.apache.spark.sql.catalyst.expressions.Add.eval(arithmetic.scala:58)
+     ...
+    (Note: this is with Spark 1.1.0)

-I did not see a way to use SparkSQL to support a data type suitable for money operations.
-Be that as it may, take this analysis with a grain of salt.
-If I were doing this in production, I'd have used Hive which does have a decimal type.
+Given this bug, I did not see a way to use SparkSQL to support a data type suitable for money operations.
+If I were doing this in production, I'd have used the Hive Spark SQL interface which does have a decimal type.

 Top Payment Reasons by Number of Payments
 ---